bitcoin-sydney/socratic/README.md

 Bitcoin Schnorr/Taproot Threshold Multi-signatures edition.

+What will the multi-sig setups of the future look like?

-This month we're going to be talking to Jesse Posner  @jesseposner about what the implementation of Bitcoin schnorr "scriptless" threshold multi-signatures:
+This month we're going to be talking to Jesse Posner @jesseposner about the ongoing effort to implement Schnorr threshold multi-signatures.
+With these you can create a 2 of 3, or a 3 of 5 etc that is indistinguishable from a regular single key spend.
 Background watching/reading:

 1. The Quest for Practical Threshold Schnorr Signatures - Tim Ruffing - CES Summit '19: https://www.youtube.com/watch?v=Wy5jpgmmqAg